Study Abroad

 programs with HISP Related research

 The above links take you to programs that reported they have internships or research available in HISP.
-Study Abroad Advisors can help you work with the program to learn more about the types of opportunities available, as some may be limited, competitive, or have pre-requisites like language requirements.
+Study Abroad Advisors can help you work with the program to learn more about the types of opportunities available, as some may be limited, competitive, or have prerequisites like language requirements.

 Receiving Credit in Hispanic Studies

-What is distinct in our program as opposed to other disciplines and fields is the tools we bring to analysis, the fact that, as students of Hispanic cultures, we are not historians, anthropologists, ethnomusicologists, etc., but literary and cultural scholars and critics.
+What is distinct in our discipline, Hispanic Studies, as opposed to other disciplines and fields is the tools we bring to analysis, the fact that, as students of Hispanic cultures, we are not historians, anthropologists, ethnomusicologists, etc., but literary and cultural scholars and critics.
 To be more specific, any course that we would teach in our Hispanic Studies program which a student takes abroad will count towards the major and minor.

-Examples of courses that we would probably accept for credit (as long as you hadn't taken a similar course already at Brandeis) include:
+Examples of courses that we would accept for credit (as long as you hadn't taken a similar course already at Brandeis) include:

-• Cervantes' Don Quixote
+- Cervantes' Don Quixote

 Examples of courses that we probably would not accept for credit include:

-• History of Spanish Art (this course would be taught in the Fine Arts Department at Brandeis)
+- Arts or Architecture (these course would be taught in the Fine Arts Department at Brandeis)

-• History of Latin America (this course would be taught in the History Department at Brandeis)
+- History of Latin America (this course would be taught in the History Department at Brandeis)

-• Arabic Literature (even if taught in Spanish, this course is not necessarily pertinent to the study of Hispanic culture)
+- Arabic Literature (even if taught in Spanish, this course is not necessarily pertinent to the study of Hispanic culture)

 department credit transfer policies